Brian Zuckerman — REALTOR®

 What is the Sonoma County real estate price range?

-The market spans from $500K cottages and starter homes to $30M+ estates with heritage vineyards and extensive acreage.
+The market spans from roughly $500K cottages and starter homes to $30M+ estates with heritage vineyards and extensive acreage.
 Mid-range compounds with 5–20 acres typically fall between $2M and $5M.
-This diversity means Sonoma attracts buyers across economic profiles.
+That diversity is the point — Sonoma has entry points that Napa largely does not.

 How accessible is Sonoma County?

-Healdsburg and surrounding wine country are 90 minutes from San Francisco via Highway 101.
-Sonoma County Airport (STS) is approximately 20 minutes from Healdsburg, with San Francisco International (SFO) at 90 minutes.
-This accessibility supports both full-time residents and weekend visitors.
+Healdsburg and the surrounding wine country are about 90 minutes from San Francisco via Highway 101.
+Sonoma County Airport (STS) is roughly 20 minutes from Healdsburg, with SFO at 90 minutes.
+Calistoga, at the top of the Napa Valley, is 24 miles east over the Alexander Valley, about 35 minutes.